StanJulia/Stan.jl/README.md

 The first 2 generations of Stan.jl took a similar approach as the recently released [CmdStanR](https://mc-stan.org/cmdstanr/) and [CmdStanPy](https://github.com/stan-dev/cmdstanpy) options to use Stan's [cmdstan executable](https://mc-stan.org/users/interfaces/cmdstan.html).

-Stan.jl v6.x constitutes the third generation and covers all of cmdstan's features in separate modules, i.e. StanVariational, StanSample, etc., including an option to run `generate_quantities`. exIn a sense it extends Tamas Papp's approach taken in StanRun, StanDump and StanSamples.
+Stan.jl v6.x constitutes the third generation and covers all of cmdstan's features in separate modules, i.e. StanVariational, StanSample, etc., including an option to run `generate_quantities`.
+In a sense, it extends Tamas Papp's approach taken in StanRun, StanDump and StanSamples.

 Stan.jl v6.x will contain examples using the features available in [StanJulia](https://github.com/StanJulia).